 Do you have to rough it?

-I’m more budget-luxury than five-star, but there are a few things that are a must wherever I’m staying.
-Comfortable bed, decent toilets, hot showers, space to unpack and somewhere to keep the wine cold.
-But those nightmares of nights freezing and mornings sweltering at 5am in a tent quickly faded.
-RV life is a lot more like a mini mobile apartment.
-But it was surprising how much was packed into a small space.
-Our RV was Cruise Canada’s ‘Standard’ model, which is 25′ long with two double beds, a toilet, shower and kitchen with gas cooker, fridge-freezer and sink.
-The kitchen’s well equipped so you don’t need to rely on burnt sausages cooked on the campfire; we whipped up steaks, risottos and stir fries onboard.
+I’m more budget-luxury than five-star traveller, but there are a few things that are a must wherever I’m staying: comfortable bed, toilet, hot showers, space to unpack and somewhere to keep the wine cold.
+But my nightmares of freezing nights and mornings spent sweltering at 5am in a tent quickly faded.
+RV life is a lot more like living in a mini mobile apartment.

-When you’re working out how long journeys will take, watch out that Google Maps tends to underestimate the time it takes in an RV.
-We downloaded a free GPS app called Navmii Canada which seemed to be a bit more accurate.
-It works offline if you don’t have phone data and you can also get it to show your nearest fuel stations.
-A good old road map is useful too in case you can’t get any phone signal.
-The quickest route is usually via the highways but if you get off the main roads there’s more to see, so factor in plenty of time in case you spot something interesting – the Roadtrippers website has some good ideas.
-The joy of RVing is you can stop and make a cup of tea or rustle up some lunch whenever you feel like it.
+The quickest route from A to B is usually via the highway.
+But if you get off the main roads there’s more to see, so factor in plenty of time in case you spot something interesting along the way – the Roadtrippers website has some good ideas.
+The joy of RVing in Canada is you can just pull over and stop and make a cup of tea or have lunch when you feel like it.

 What facilities do campsites have?

-The facilities might be simple but the location is what makes them so special.
+The facilities might be simple but the location is what makes these campsites so special.
 We parked up next to lakes, waterfalls and forests.
-But my favourite spot has to be at Lake Superior Provincial Park.
-The campsite ran along the edge of the lake with just two rows of RVs surrounded by tall pine trees.
-Within 10 metres of our pitch was a huge sandy beach and a lake that stretched out as far as you can see, with a bench for the perfect sunset G&T spot.
-You’ve also got wildlife all around you.
-We had gophers popping up around us in Regina Beach and a raccoon who’d raided next door’s cool box and was chomping on a cereal bar in Killarney Provincial Park.
-Though you need to be careful not to leave food out in areas where there are bears around (though we never saw one despite cooking steaks on the RV hob one night).
+But my favourite spot was at Lake Superior Provincial Park.
+The campsite ran along the edge of the lakeshore with just two rows of RVs surrounded by tall pine trees.
+Within 10 metres of our pitch was a huge sandy beach and a lake which stretched as far as you can see, with a bench perfect for a sunset G&T.

-I have to delegate this question to my sister as she was the designated driver for the trip, but she had no trouble.
-Like any large vehicle it takes longer to get going and to stop, so leave plenty of space around you.
-Canadian roads are generally fairly wide and outside the towns and cities it’s not too difficult to navigate (we pretty much got on the Trans-Canada Highway in Calgary and got off it two weeks later in Toronto).
-Do make a note of the RV’s width and height just in case you have to go through a small space or a low bridge.
-The gas tank takes a while to fill up (our record was topping it with $200 worth of fuel) and if you’re going faster, like along the long straight roads of the prairies, you’ll get through it a lot quicker.
+Do make a note of the RV’s width and height just in case you have to go through a small space or low bridge.
+The gas tank takes a while to fill up (our record was $200 of fuel) and if you’re going faster, like on long straight prairie roads, you get through fuel quicker.